banasibb/Employee_Database_challenge/README.md

 ## Results
 The SQL for this challenge is contained in the file [Employee_Database_challenge.sql](https://github.com/banasibb/Employee_Database_challenge/blob/65e4ab884626028fc264b62e5b8b573ab8b25fa5/Employee_Challenge.sql).
 ### Retirement Titles
-Using the ERD you created in this module as a reference and your knowledge of SQL queries, create a Retirement Titles table that holds all the titles of employees who were born between January 1, 1952 and December 31, 1955.
+The code below was used to create the Retirement Titles table that holds all the titles of employees who were born between January 1, 1952 and December 31, 1955.
  ```
 SELECT e.emp_no,
 	e.first_name,